Sledmine/forge/README.md

 - Spawn reflection system

 ## In progress
-- Better dynamic object selection, taking objects from distance or objects that are too big is really difficult by now.
+- ~~- Better dynamic object selection, taking objects from distance or objects that are too big is really difficult by now.~~
-- Map voting menu, non admin required servers are a key piece in the Forge project, let players play what they want to play.
+- ~~- Map voting menu, non admin required servers are a key piece in the Forge project, let players play what they want to play.~~
-- Automatic constant tag detection, there are some base tags and constant values needed by Forge to work, this must be done dynamically in client and server side.
+- Automatic constant tag detection, there are some base tags and constant values needed by Forge to work, this must be done dynamically in client and server side. **(ALMOST DONE)**

 ## To do
 - Forge permission system, deny Forge requests to the server for specific players.